ameseee/web-scraper-workshop/day_1/hedgehog_web_scraper.md

 - Open a new window in the broswer.
 Go to `http://localhost:3000/`.
 You should see a very small "Hedgehog Time" in the top left corner of the screen.
 You are ready to go!
 - Keep your terminal open at all times!

+## Dev Tools Warm Up

+Go to the tab in your browser where you can see the hedghogs with a purple background.

+Open your developer tools (right click, click inspect).
+You can click the three-dot icon in the top right corner to rearrange where the dev tools appear on your screen.

+Click the little arrow in the top left corner of the dev tools.
+Now, hover over the title of the app.
+Do you notice how different parts of the page highlight as you move the mouse over them?
+If you click on the title of the page, you will see the HTML that created it, in the elements panel!

+Work with your partner to answer the following questions.
+This activity will help you use the dev tools so that you can scrape later today!
+- What HTML element is the title in?
+- What is the "id" of the hedgehog that has marshmellows in his spikes?
+- What is the "src" of the hedgehog that is cudding in front of the ocean?
+- What is the "id" of the input where users type in their keyword?
+- What is the "type" of the input/button where users click to get hedgie photos?

 ## Write Your First Endpoint

 What is an endpoint?